 However, planning ahead for a visit during the peak cherry blossom season can be tricky.
 It is so dependent on the weather.
 Nevertheless, you can typically anticipate that peak season will fall between the last week in March and the middle of April.
-This year’s peak bloom is expected from April 3rd to 6th.
+This year’s peak bloom is expected from April 3rd to 6th (UPDATE: The trees hit peak on April 1, 2019).
 It’s not absolutely necessary that you be in DC on those exact dates but this is when the most spectacular showing is anticipated.
 I’ll get into more of the specifics further along in this post.
 But before that, a bit of history.

 The History of Cherry Trees in Washington DC

 It’s commonly known that the cherry trees along the tidal basin were a gift from the Japanese.
 But there is considerably more to the story than the Japanese gifted some trees to the United States.